 Apply for a Faculty of Science Summer Research Award

-Several types of awards are available for undergraduate research in the Department of Earth Sciences.
+Several types of awards are available for undergraduate research in the Department of Physics and Atmospheric Science.
 Only one application is necessary to apply for all of them.
-A monthly stipend is provided to award holders for a period of 16 weeks between May 1, 2018 and August 31, 2018.
+A monthly stipend is provided to award holders for a period of 16 weeks between May 1, 2023 and September 1, 2023.
+The total award stipend is $9,000 for the summer.

 - During tenure of the award, the student will be employed full-time in research activities in the natural sciences